ChairmanTubeAmp/WPH/InfrastructureEngineer.md

 You will provide the Ansible Playbook and Vagrantfile to setup and configure each server.
 Running 'vagrant up' will provision each server to these requirements.
-Accessing nginx on `front` or Apache on `app` should respond with the same results.
+Accessing nginx on `http://front` should return test.php.
 There should be no errors on the resulting `test.php` page.